roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 # The 5 stages

 Each stage describes the level of mastery acquired in any given skill.
 It does not relate to the abilities of the individual in general.
-Frank might be a proficient cook, but he might also be a novice pianist.
+Frank might be a proficient cookfor example, but he might also be a novice pianist.

 The stages are defined as follows: